freeCodeCamp/freeCodeCamp/guide/english/javascript/advantages-and-disadvantages-of-javascript/index.md

 title: Advantages and Disadvantages of JavaScript
 ---
 # Advantages and Disadvantages of JavaScript
 Like all computer languages, JavaScript has certain advantages and disadvantages.
-Many of the pros and cons are related to JavaScript executing often in a client's browser, but there are other ways to use JavaScript now that allow it to have the same benefits of server-side languages.
+Many of the pros and cons are related to JavaScript executing often in a client's browser, but there are other ways to use JavaScript today that allow it to have the same benefits of server-side languages.

 ## Advantages of JavaScript